Author: Matthew Fannell MD, John Solms MD, J. Scott Wieters MD, Texas A&M College of Medicine, Baylor Scott & White Hospital

 Upon completion of this module, the student will be able to:

-Describe the classic history and physical exam findings in appendicitis, as well as the atypical presentation
+- Describe the classic history and physical exam findings in appendicitis, as well as atypical presentations

-Abdominal tenderness, migrating then localizing to the right lower quadrant.
+- Abdominal tenderness, migrating and then localizing to the right lower quadrant.

-This classic presentation though, is highly variable especially at extremes of age and anatomical location of the appendix.
+This classic presentation though, is highly variable, especially at the extremes of age and due to the anatomical variation of appendix location.
 A retrocecal appendicitis may present a variety of ways including low back pain, left sided pain and even right upper quadrant pain.

-Right lower quadrant pain and guarding generally have a high sensitivity (81%) for appendicitis, but poorly specific (53%).
-Abdominal rigidity is highly specific (83%) with a low sensitivity (27%).
+Right lower quadrant pain and guarding generally have a high sensitivity (81%) for appendicitis, but are poorly specific (53%).
+Abdominal rigidity is also highly specific (83%) but has a low sensitivity (27%).
 The classic Psoas, Obturator and Rosving’s signs are all relatively poor predictors of appendicitis.
 No single exam finding should be used to rule in or rule out the disease.

 Atypical presentations can occur in any patient, but more are more likely in extremes of age, and pregnant patients.
 Children can be more of a diagnostic challenge due to communication barriers and vague symptoms.
 In children less than four years old perforation rates can be as high as 90%.

-Another high-risk population includes elderly patients presenting with subtle signs and significant comorbities.
+Another high-risk population includes elderly patients presenting with subtle signs and significant comorbidities.
 They too can often present late.
-Immunosuppressed patients will likely have a decreased inflammatory response and may have more subtle signs, like the elderly population.
+Immunosuppressed patients will likely have a decreased inflammatory response and may have more subtle signs, similar to the elderly population.

-Maintain a high level of suspicion for appendicitis, but do not forget to consider a broad differential.
-Do not forget the genital exam in both sexes.
-Females of childbearing age require special attention rule out gynecologic pathology that can be misdiagnosed as appendicitis, such as ectopic pregnancy, ovarian torsion, and TOA.
+Maintaining a high level of suspicion for appendicitis is important.
+However, it is vital to consider a broad differential as well.
+A genital exam is paramount in both sexes.
+A testicular exam should be performed in males to evaluate possible torsion or other male GU etiology that would present with RLQ abdominal pain.
+Females of childbearing age require special attention to rule out gynecologic or obstetric pathology that can be misdiagnosed as appendicitis.
+These disease etiologies include ectopic pregnancy, ovarian torsion, and tubo-ovarian abscess.
 The pregnant patient can also have atypical complaints secondary to a gravid uterus.

 There is no single lab test specific for the diagnosis of appendicitis.
-Many patients with appendicitis will have a leukocytosis, however 10-20% of patients will have normal white blood cell count.
-The converse is also true many patients with a leukocytosis will not have appendicitis.
-Since many other pathologies cause an elevated WBC.
-Another inflammatory marker, C-reactive protein, can be used along with the WBC for supporting or ruling out appendicitis.
-CRP alone cannot be used to rule in or rule out the disease.
+Many patients with appendicitis will have leukocytosis, however, 10-20% of patients will have a normal white blood cell count.
+The converse is also true.
+Many patients with leukocytosis will not have appendicitis, as many other pathologies cause an elevated WBC.
+Another inflammatory marker, C-reactive protein, can be used along with the WBC for supporting or ruling out appendicitis CRP alone cannot be used to rule in or rule out the disease1.
 Both an elevated CRP and WBC have a combined sensitivity of 98%, and if both labs are within normal limits the diagnosis is less likely.

-Urinalysis should be obtained.
-It is useful for determining pregnancy, and evaluating for infection and hematuria.
+Urine studies should be obtained.
+They are useful for determining pregnancy, and evaluating for infection and hematuria.
 Pyuria without bacteria present can be cause by inflamed appendix in close proximity to the ureter or bladder.
 Hematuria without other findings could suggest a ureteral stone as the cause of pain.
 Again, UA in isolation cannot rule out appendicitis.

 Ultrasound is quickly becoming a more popular diagnostic tool in the Emergency Department.
-It is the preferred imaging modality in children and pregnant patients with suspected appendicitis due to absence of radiation.
-One multicenter cohort study found ultrasound is 72.5-86% sensitive to 96% specific for appendicitis in children.
+It is the preferred imaging modality in children and pregnant patients with suspected appendicitis due to the absence of radiation.
+One multicenter cohort study found ultrasound to be 72.5-86% sensitive and 96% specific for appendicitis in children.
 The diagnostic accuracy is variable depending on the skills of the sonographer and size of the patient.
 Ultrasound is typically much less sensitive in adults than children.
 A normal appendix on ultrasound is typically less than 6 mm and compressible.
 An appendix greater than 6-7 mm in diameter and noncompressible is indicative of appendicitis.
 Other findings that support the diagnosis are increase wall thickness, fecalith, and increased vascularity.
 Doppler flow can be used to demonstrate the increased vascularity of an inflamed appendix.
-An excellent resource for learning this skill is the Ultrasoundpodcast.com.
-Here is their video link on using ultrasound for diagnosing appendicitis:
+An excellent resource for learning this skill is the Ultrasoundpodcast.com. (http://www.ultrasoundpodcast.com/2011/08/appendix/)

-CT is the preferred imaging study for evaluating acute appendicitis in adult males and nonpregnant females.
-CT of the abdomen/pelvis is also more useful for discovering the alternatives on your differential diagnosis list, and diagnosing complications of appendicitis (perforation, abscess, etc.).
-As with ultrasound and enlarged appendix over 6-7 mm, increased wall thickness, fecalith and periappendiceal stranding can support the diagnosis.
-The overall sensitivity for contrast enhanced CT ranges from 95-100%, which is considerably better than ultrasound.
-Specificity similarly is around 96%.
+CT is currently the preferred imaging study for evaluating acute appendicitis in adult males and nonpregnant females.
+CT of the abdomen/pelvis is also more useful for evaluating alternative diagnoses, and diagnosing complications of appendicitis (perforation, abscess, etc.).
+As with ultrasound, an enlarged appendix over 6-7 mm, increased wall thickness, fecalith, and peri-appendiceal stranding can support the diagnosis.
+The overall sensitivity for IV contrast enhanced CT ranges from 95-100%, which is considerably better than ultrasound.
+Similarly, specificity is around 96%.
 One study showed that non–contrast CT (90 % sensitivity and 86% specificity) was inferior to CT with rectal only administered contrast (93% sensitivity and 95% specificity) and CT with both IV and oral contrast (100 % sensitivity and 89% specificity).
-IV contrast is recommended for evaluation of suspected appendicitis, but non-contrast CT still has excellent sensitivity, ranging from 89.5%-96% depending on the study.
-The ability to accurately use non-contrast CT studies is helpful in patients with contraindications, such as renal insufficiency and contrast allergy.
-Non-contrast CT scans are also faster to obtain.
-For those patients that do not have a contraindication to IV contrast, but cannot tolerate oral contrast due to pain or vomiting, rectal contrast may be used.
-Administration of rectal contrast is just as sensitive as oral contrast, and allows the CT to be obtained faster than with oral contrast.
+However, given the slight increase in morbidity associated with oral and rectal contrast, along with improved resolution of newer CT scanners, most clinicians use IV contrast alone.
+While IV contrast is recommended for evaluation of suspected appendicitis, non-contrast CT still has excellent sensitivity, ranging from 89.5%-96% depending on the study.
+The ability to accurately use non-contrast CT studies is helpful in patients with relative contraindications, such as renal insufficiency and contrast allergy.
+Non-contrast CT scans are also quicker to obtain.

 Magnetic Resonance Imaging

-MRI is typically reserved for pregnant patients with a nondiagnositic ultrasound.
-MRI has a similar diagnostic accuracy compared to CT, however emergent MRI often has limited availability, is expensive and more time consuming.
-As with ultrasound, MRI avoids radiation exposure however, the contrast medium used in the study, IV gadolinium, is potential teratogen.
-Similar to using IV contrast with CT, IV gadolinium cannot be used in patients with renal insufficiency.
+Utilizing MRI to diagnose appendicitis is typically reserved for pregnant patients after a non-diagnostic ultrasound.
+MRI has a similar diagnostic accuracy compared to CT, however emergent MRI often has limited availability, is expensive, and is more time consuming.
+As with ultrasound, MRI avoids radiation exposure however, the contrast medium used in the study, IV gadolinium, is a potential teratogen.
+Similar to using IV contrast with CT, IV gadolinium is not traditionally used in patients with renal insufficiency.

 As mentioned above most cases of suspected appendicitis require lab test and imaging.

-In adults, complete blood count, basic metabolic panel, CRP, and urinalysis are a good starting point of the workup.
+- In adults, complete blood count, basic metabolic panel, CRP, and urinalysis are a good starting point.
 Urine pregnancy should be obtained for all females of childbearing age.

-If the patient is a male or a nonpregnant female a CT scan would be the imaging modality of choice.
+- If the patient is a male or a nonpregnant female a CT scan would be the imaging modality of choice, preferably with IV contrast.

-All patients discharged home after a negative workup should be counseled on return precautions.
+All patients discharged home after a negative workup should be counseled on very specific return precautions.
 No diagnostic test is perfect.

-Clinical decision tools, such as the Alvarado score can be useful when considering the diagnosis.
+Clinical decision tools, such as the Alvarado score can be useful when considering the diagnosis of appendicitis.
 A calculator for the Alvarado score can be found here.
 A low score, <1-4, has approximately 96% sensitivity for ruling out appendicitis.
-In a meta-analysis the Alvarado score was inconsistent in children and tended to over predict appendicitis in women.
-The score was well calibrated in adult males.
-In general though, the Alvarado score is poor at ruling in the disease.
+In a meta-analysis the Alvarado score was inconsistent in children, tended to over predict appendicitis in women, but was well calibrated in adult males.

 Once the diagnosis is confirmed the patient should be made NPO and IV antibiotics should be started in the emergency department.
 Examples of appropriate antibiotics for uncomplicated appendicitis include ampicillin-sulbactam, or cefoxtin, or a combination of metronidazole and ciprofloxacin.